-The Group is currently meeting via Zoom on the first Monday in the month at 2 p.m.
+The Group meets via Zoom on the first Monday in the month at 2 p.m.

 The Group has been active on Zoom through the year.
 Several members have shared their favourite science related books and the next book reviews will be at the September session.

 Talks have included some really fascinating stories:

 Alan : How a soft drink saved millions of lives

 It turns out our ideas about the discovery of penicillin barely touched the surface of an epic tale

 Lesley : Why we sleep

 Mike Holmes : Earthquakes, geopolitics and architecture in Lefkos